All Hallows, Saints, & Souls

 Hallowtide, is a period of three days that honors the death of the abundant harvest season and honors the dead.
 Pumpkins, squash and root vegetables are the final living things to be cleared out of the garden, before the ground freezes.
 In honoring the dying nature, it must have seemed a rather appropriate time to honor death and the dead in many other respects.
 So for three days there are a series of days for feasting and honoring our kindred dead: All Hallows' Eve or Halloween (October 31), All Saints (November 1), and All Souls (November 2).

-As with most of the holidays, we find that period of the year has ancient origins.
+As with most of the holidays, we find this period of the year has ancient origins.
 A few centuries into the common era, as the Christian conversion was reaching its tipping point, these traditionally pagan celebrations were given a Christian spin.
 This article we are going to talk about the some of the Christian and pagan traditions, particularly in Europe.
 Several years ago, Michelle Thorley (Flora Familiar) wrote about the Mexican traditions of Dia de Los Muertos, or day of the dead, for our journal here.
 These traditions are shared in several other Latin American countries.
 It is beautiful to see the variety of traditions that developed around the world to honor our kindred dead.

 All Hallow's Eve: